chimericdream/worldofpannotia.com/src/_base_classes/druid.md

         desc: "At 9th level, a druid gains immunity to all poisons."
       - name: "A Thousand Faces"
         type: "Su"
-        desc: "At 13th level, a druid gains the ability to change her appearance at will, as if using the _disguise self_ spell, but only while in her normal form.
+        desc: "At 13th level, a druid gains the ability to change her appearance at will, as if using the {% spell_link disguise-self %} spell, but only while in her normal form.
 This affects the druid's body but not her possessions.
 It is not an illusory effect, but a minor physical alteration of the druid's appearance, within the limits described for the spell."
       - name: "Timeless Body"
         type: "Ex"
         desc: |